 Select The Best Fence Design For Your Site

-Let Premier help decide which fence is best for you.
-Simply select the "Fencing" tab in the left hand column to help you decide which fence can be used to keep your poultry, ducks and geese in or out.
+Let Premier help you decide which fence can be used to keep your poultry, ducks and geese in or out.
+Choose from:

 Fence Solutions for Poultry, Ducks & Geese

 What is poultry netting?

 An electrifiable, prefabricated, portable fence.
 Arrives complete with built-in line posts.
 (Fence will also need an energizer with a ground rod.)
 A 164 ft standard roll inclusive of line posts weighs only 23 lbs.
 Vertical plastic strings are welded to black and white (or yellow) conductors.
 They are supported by .60" diameter white plastic PVC posts—which are spaced throughout the netting.
 Each post has a small, steel spike that's inserted into the soil for support.

 How does netting work?

 The horizontals (except for the bottom one that rests on the grass) are energized by a fence energizer (purchased separately).
 When birds (and predators on the outside) touch it, they receive a shock from the brief electric pulse—and learn to avoid it.
 The close spacing of the verticals and horizontals (2"x3" at bird height) creates a physical and visual barrier to adult birds and their predators.
 Strings are used for verticals in order to reduce overall weight.

 Why is it so popular?

 - Arrives via UPS/FedEx/SpeeDee at your door as a complete, preassembled fence.
 Line posts are prefitted into each roll.

 - Keeps in adult poultry.

 - Keeps out 4-footed predators (if properly energized) like dogs, coyotes, raccoons, skunks, foxes, opossums and bear.

 - Much easier and faster than other fences to install, adjust, relocate and remove.
 Takes less than 10 minutes to install a roll.

 - Flexible.
 Unlike permanent fences, netting is easy to install around corners and curves, into valleys and over hills.